 The oldest of three sons, Monroe May was born in Houston and attended elementary school in Yoakum.
-In 1949 his familymoved to San Antonio where he graduated from Jefferson High School.
-He received his bachelor's degree from the University of Texas in Austin. and his masters from Our Lady of the Lake University.
+In 1949 his family moved to San Antonio where he graduated from Jefferson High School.
+He was in the band and played the French horn and also played the piano.

-Monroe served Northside ISD for 29 years of his 30 years as a distinguished educator.
-He was a classroom teacher at Cable Elementary, Westwood Terrace Elementary and Rayburn Middle School, as well as a counselor at Westwood Terrace.
-He was selected on two occasions to open new elementary schools as principal, first at Meadow Village Elementary and later at Shenandoah (now named Howsman) Elementary.
+Mr. May later received his Master’s Degree from Our Lady of the Lake University with an emphasis in school counseling.
+He began his teaching career in the Edgewood ISD.
+Additionally he was a classroom teacher at Cable Elementary, Westwood Terrace Elementary and Rayburn Middle School, as well as a counselor at Westwood Terrace.
+He was selected to open new elementary schools as principal in back to back school years, first at Meadow Village Elementary and later at Shenandoah (now named Howsman) Elementary.

-May was highly respected by teachers, principals, district staff and parents with whom he worked due to his clear priority on the interest of students, his friendly manner, and his professional expertise.
+Mr. May was highly respected by teachers, principals, district staff and parents with whom he worked due to his clear priority on the interest of students, his friendly manner, and his professional expertise.
 He visited campuses and classrooms frequently and established a reputation among campus staff as knowledgeable and supportive of campus programs.